 Along the way you’ll discover more about yourself, your power to make a difference for others, and what it means to lead a life of purpose.

 The world is your classroom

-As a student at Saint Vincent, you will learn in places ranging from multimedia classrooms to the 50-acre Winnie Palmer Nature Reserve (named for the late wife of golf legend Arnold Palmer) to the Fred Rogers Center (named for public television’s Fred Rogers) to places around the world.
+As a student at Saint Vincent, you will learn in places ranging from multimedia classrooms to the 50-acre Winnie Palmer Nature Reserve (named for the late wife of the late golf legend Arnold Palmer) to the Fred M. Rogers Center (named for public television’s Fred Rogers) to places around the world.
 To foster the most effective learning environment, classes are kept small (50% of our classes have fewer than 20 students) and faculty place highest priority on teaching.
 Since there are no teaching assistants, faculty have the opportunity to get to know every student.
 Faculty become mentors as they guide students in a search for truth in an increasingly complicated world.

 Students in every major will conduct original research or creative work.
-For instance, all Science majors conduct a three-semester research project, working closely with faculty and fellow students.
+For instance, all science majors conduct a three-semester research project, working closely with faculty and fellow students.
 Many go on to share their work at national and international conferences.

 Students who enjoy academic challenge may apply to the Honors Program.
 Students can also choose to study abroad, with options in dozens of countries.
 In addition, as a member of a Catholic Relief Services Global Campus, you will be challenged to use what you are learning to serve and change the world through education, prayer, giving, and action.
 From the breadth of the liberal arts curriculum to the excitement of hands-on learning, the goal is to encourage a love for learning that endures.